 6. Issue a takedown request.

 A more direct approach to responding to websites that have hotlinked resources on your site is to issue a takedown request.
 A takedown request — also known as a Digital Millennium Copyright Act (DMCA) notice — tells a company, web host, or search engine that they are either hosting or linking to material that infringes on a copyright.
-Here’s an example:

 If the party receiving the notice is a hotlinker, they are expected to take down the material in question as soon as possible or download, host, and cite it properly.
 Otherwise, their internet service provider can forcibly remove the content or fine, block, or suspend the website.
-Faced with such severe consequences, the website will usually remove the hotlinked content as quickly as possible.

 7. Block IP addresses.

 If you notice a spike in traffic on your site, then dig into your site analytics.
-If you discover that a large portion of your traffic is coming from only a few sites, then they could be hotlinking images or other files on your site.
+Suppose you discover that a large portion of your traffic is coming from only a few sites, then they could be hotlinking images or other files on your site.
 In that case, you can rename the files, issue a takedown request, or block their IP address.

 Blocking their IP address could be the final strike if a site repeatedly hotlinks an image or ignores a takedown request.
 Or you could block a domain right away if you don’t have or want to spend the time renaming files or threatening legal action.

-Preventing Hotlinking on Your Website
+Preventing Image Hotlinking on Your Website

-Taking steps to prevent hotlinking on your website can not only protect the integrity of your brand and ensure you get due credit over your images and other media objects — it can also save your bandwidth from accidental or intentional abuse and ensure you get the traffic you deserve.
+It can also save your bandwidth from accidental or intentional abuse and ensure you get the traffic you deserve.